lmac-1/process-kindle-clippings/README.md

 This will output the following file(s):

-- `quotes.json` file with the quotes in JSON format
+- `quotes.json` file with quotes, authors and books in JSON format
 - `bad_entries.log` file, if there were any clippings that couldn't be processed